What Is a Coup-Contrecoup Brain Injury Following a Philadelphia Accident?

 Coup-Contrecoup brain injuries fall in the category of traumatic brain injury because of the nature of their impact.
 The impact can be devastating, causing neurological deficits, comas, and even death if not managed and cared for appropriately and promptly (Payne & De Jesus, National Institute of Health (NIH), 2023).

-How Brain Injuries Can Occur in Philadelphia Accidents
+The Biomechanics of Coup-Contrecoup Injuries in Philadelphia Accidents

 Signs and Symptoms of Traumatic Brain Injuries (TBIs)

 All head injuries need to be examined promptly.
-Immediate medical evaluation is vital for accurately diagnosing and treating any potential TBI.
+Immediate medical evaluation is vital for accurate diagnosis and treatment of any potential TBI.
 Symptoms can show up in four main areas: physical, cognitive, emotional, or sleep-related.

-• Physical Symptoms: Changes in consciousness, concentration, confusion, or of consciousness; changes in movement and coordination in balance and moving; dizziness and balance when up; and sensory depreciation of sight, hearing, and the ability to sensate and feel.
+• Physical Symptoms: Changes in consciousness, concentration, or confusion; changes in movement and coordination, including balance and movement; dizziness and balance when standing; and sensory deterioration of sight, hearing, and the ability to sense and feel.

-• Mental Symptoms: Mental wariness and confusion; attention and concentration difficulties; delayed information processing; short-term memory loss; mental fatigue and exhaustion; and language problems speaking clearly or understanding others.
+• Mental Symptoms: Mental wariness and confusion; attention and concentration difficulties; delayed information processing; short-term memory loss; mental fatigue and exhaustion; and language problems, such as speaking clearly or understanding others.

 • Emotional Symptoms: Mood swings can be sporadic; increased emotional sensitivity; aggression or impulsiveness; behavioral control and modification problems; and inability to recognize social cues.

-• Sleep-Related Symptoms: Disrupted sleeping or extensive sleeping and daytime drowsiness (even when sleep amount is sufficient).
+• Sleep-Related Symptoms: Disrupted sleeping or excessive sleeping and daytime drowsiness (even when the sleep amount is sufficient).

 Severe brain injury symptoms include repetitive headaches, nausea and vomiting, convulsions or seizures, confusion, weakness or numbness in extremities, loss of coordination, and extreme confusion.